continue-revolution/sd-webui-segment-anything/README.md

 ## News

-- `2023/04/10`: [Release] SAM extension released!
+- `2023/04/10`: [v1.0.0](https://github.com/continue-revolution/sd-webui-segment-anything/releases/tag/v1.0.0) SAM extension released!
 You can click on the image to generate segmentation masks.
-- `2023/04/12`: [Feature] Mask expansion released by [@jordan-barrett-jm](https://github.com/jordan-barrett-jm)!
+- `2023/04/12`: [v1.0.1](https://github.com/continue-revolution/sd-webui-segment-anything/releases/tag/v1.0.1) Mask expansion released by [@jordan-barrett-jm](https://github.com/jordan-barrett-jm)!
 You can expand masks to overcome edge problems of SAM.
-- `2023/04/15`: [Feature] [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO) support released!
+- `2023/04/15`: [v1.1.0](https://github.com/continue-revolution/sd-webui-segment-anything/releases/tag/v1.1.0) [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO) support released!
 You can enter text prompts to generate bounding boxes and segmentation masks.
-- `2023/04/15`: [Feature] API support released by [@jordan-barrett-jm](https://github.com/jordan-barrett-jm)!
+- `2023/04/15`: [v1.2.0](https://github.com/continue-revolution/sd-webui-segment-anything/releases/tag/v1.2.0) API support released by [@jordan-barrett-jm](https://github.com/jordan-barrett-jm)!
-- `2023/04/18`: [Feature] [ControlNet V1.1](https://github.com/lllyasviel/ControlNet-v1-1-nightly) inpainting support released!
+- `2023/04/18`: [v1.3.0](https://github.com/continue-revolution/sd-webui-segment-anything/releases/tag/v1.3.0) [ControlNet V1.1](https://github.com/lllyasviel/ControlNet-v1-1-nightly) inpainting support released!
 You can copy SAM generated masks to ControlNet to do inpainting.
 Note that you **must** update [ControlNet extension](https://github.com/Mikubill/sd-webui-controlnet) to use it.
 ControlNet inpainting has far better performance compared to general-purposed models, and you do not need to download inpainting-specific models anymore.
-- `2023/04/24`: [Feature] Automatic segmentation support released!
+- `2023/04/24`: [v1.4.0](https://github.com/continue-revolution/sd-webui-segment-anything/releases/tag/v1.4.0) Automatic segmentation support released!
 Functionalities with * require you to have [ControlNet extension](https://github.com/Mikubill/sd-webui-controlnet) installed.
 Last commit: `724b4db`.
 This update includes support for
     - *[ControlNet V1.1](https://github.com/lllyasviel/ControlNet-v1-1-nightly) semantic segmentation
     - [EditAnything](https://github.com/sail-sg/EditAnything) un-semantic segmentation
     - Image layout generation (single image + batch process)
     - *Image masking with categories (single image + batch process)
     - *Inpaint not masked for ControlNet inpainting on txt2img panel
-- `2023/04/29`: [Feature] API has been completely refactored.
+- `2023/04/29`: [v1.4.1](https://github.com/continue-revolution/sd-webui-segment-anything/releases/tag/v1.4.1) API has been completely refactored.
 You can access all features for **single image process** through API.
 API documentation has been moved to [wiki](https://github.com/continue-revolution/sd-webui-segment-anything/wiki/API).
-- `2023/05/22`: [Feature] [EditAnything](https://github.com/sail-sg/EditAnything) is ready to use!
+- `2023/05/22`: [v1.4.2](https://github.com/continue-revolution/sd-webui-segment-anything/releases/tag/v1.4.2) [EditAnything](https://github.com/sail-sg/EditAnything) is ready to use!
 You can generate random segmentation and copy the output to EditAnything ControlNet.
-- `2023/05/29`: [Feature] You may now do SAM inference on CPU.
+- `2023/05/29`: [v1.4.3](https://github.com/continue-revolution/sd-webui-segment-anything/releases/tag/v1.4.3) You may now do SAM inference on CPU by checking "Use CPU for SAM".
 This is for some MAC users who are not able to do SAM inference on GPU.
 I discourage other users from using this feature because it is significantly slower than CUDA.
 Last commit: `89a2213`.
+- `2023/06/01`: [v1.5.0](https://github.com/continue-revolution/sd-webui-segment-anything/releases/tag/v1.5.0) You may now choose to use local GroundingDINO to bypass C++ problem.
+See [FAQ](#faq)-1 for more detail.

 ## TODO